Don't wait as long as I did to face your financial reality.

-To start, gather all your credit card statements and calculate the total amount you owe on them.
+To start, gather all your credit card statements and calculate the total amount you owe.
 Now, divide it by 12 for the whole year.
 Look at that figure.
-Is it possible for you to actually make a payment of that amount each month, after subtracting your living expenses and any other debts?
+Is it possible for you to actually make a payment of that amount each month after subtracting your living expenses and any other debts?

 If that seems impossibly high, then you’re living beyond your means – with the help of credit cards.
 Now, divide that number into 24, or even 36, giving yourself two or three years to pay off the debt.

 Still not doable?
 Then commit to paying a small amount each month to your balance, even if it’s just $20.
 And in the meantime, stop using your credit cards until you get to a place where you are able to pay off the entire balance in full each month.
 To change your habits, you’ve got to make some different choices.